top of page

 World Menopause Day

-It's World Menopause Day and we are joining the conversation in order to raise awareness to such an important phase into a woman’s life and cycle.
-It’s time to change the dialogue, it’s time to open up and let women feel supported, understood and certainly not alone.
+It's World Menopause Day, and we are joining the conversation to raise awareness about this important phase in a woman’s life and cycle.
+It’s time to change the dialogue.
+It's time to open up and let women feel supported, understood, and certainly not alone.

 Menopause Awareness Is Every Day

 How is menopause viewed in Chinese medicine?
-In TCM menopause is a time of Yin and Yang imbalance and is associated with 'kidney deficiency’.
+In Traditional Chinese Medicine (TCM), menopause is a time of Yin and Yang imbalance and is associated with 'kidney deficiency.'

-The kidney is conceptualized as a system rather than an organ that is responsible for temperature, fertility and fluid balance regulation.
+The kidney is conceptualized as a system rather than just an organ.
+It plays a crucial role in regulating temperature, fertility, and fluid balance.

-The basic theory of traditional Chinese medicine is based on the yin-yang philosophy.
-Yin and Yang represent the balance of forces, a polarity in energy and the fundamental ordering of the universe.
-Under normal, healthy mental and physiological conditions, yin and yang are equilibrium, or a state of relative balance.
-If the balance is for some reason disturbed, the result is either an excess or deficiency in either yin or yang which subsequently causes ailments.
+The basic theory of TCM is rooted in the yin-yang philosophy.
+Yin and Yang represent the balance of forces, a polarity in energy, and the fundamental ordering of the universe.
+Under normal, healthy mental and physiological conditions, yin and yang exist in equilibrium.
+If this balance is disturbed, it can lead to either an excess or deficiency in yin or yang, resulting in various ailments.

-The key to the yin and yang balance is directly related to the mind, body and spirit.
-In eastern medicine, a tranquil mind plays a considerable role in maintaining good health.
+The key to maintaining this balance is directly related to the mind, body, and spirit.
+In eastern medicine, a tranquil mind is essential for good health.

-And so at the time of menopause, women are discovering the yang (energetic, aggressive) side of themselves, while men as they grow older tend to become more yin (passive, yielding).
+During menopause, women often discover the yang (energetic, aggressive) side of themselves.
+In contrast, men tend to become more yin (passive, yielding) as they age.

-How can be create balance in this important phase of a woman’s life?
+How can we create balance during this important phase of a woman’s life?

-The above mentioned therapies support the eastern medicine belief that the mind and body are so interrelated.
-Menopausal symptoms can be amplified with stress and negative thoughts.
+Above all, focus on a healthy and well-balanced diet.
+These therapies support the eastern medicine belief that the mind and body are deeply interconnected.
+Menopausal symptoms can be amplified by stress and negative thoughts.

 Geranium: Skin Wellness